Alternative Addiction Treatments and Therapies

 - Many of the approaches above also offer a way to calm the overly active nervous system that tends to fuel alcohol and drug use.

-- As most of the alternative methods are active mind-body approaches they can help you to embody new insights and change rather than just think about it on a cognitive level.
+- As most of the alternative methods are active mind-body approaches, they can help you to embody new insights and change rather than just think about it on a cognitive level.

 Despite the growing popularity of alternative treatment methods, more research is still needed on their effectiveness.
 Much of the current information derives from individual reports, clinician observations, and pilot studies or small research studies.
-Even so, they are proving to at least be effective as supplements to more standard and empirically validated therapies if not as stand-alone treatments.
+Even so, they are proving to at least be effective as supplements to more standard and empirically validated therapies, if not as stand-alone treatments.

 What the current research is showing is that these alternative methods are beneficial for overall psychological health and well-being and can improve certain factors that likely contribute to success with both treatment programs and relapse prevention.
 For example, a 2011 review revealed that training in mindfulness can help increase self-regulation and decrease emotional reactivity.

-Finding a Program that Incorporates Alternative Treatment
+Finding a Program That Incorporates Non-Traditional Treatment

 - Assessing your unique needs and characteristics.